NordicSemiconductor/IOS-DFU-Library/README.md

 ```

 - Carthage will build the **iOSDFULibrary.framework** and **ZipFramework.framework** files in **Carthage/Build/**,
-you may now copy all those files to your project and use the library, additionally, carthade also builds **\*.dsym** files
+you may now copy all those files to your project and use the library, additionally, carthage also builds **\*.dsym** files
 if you need to resymbolicate crash logs. you may want to keep those files bundled with your builds for future use.

 **For Swift Package Manager:**